 - If you have been told your baby has a weakened immune system or is being treated with a medicine that can weaken the immune system.

-- If whilst pregnant with your baby or whilst breast-feeding you have been given a treatment, called a TNF-alpha inhibitor, that weakens the immune system.
+- If whilst pregnant with your baby or whilst breastfeeding you have been given any treatment or medicine that weakens the immune system.

 How Rotarix® is given